le-quentin/free-stock-tickers/README.md

 # free-stock-tickers 📈
 Minimalistic REST API to fetch live stock data by scraping web pages.

+*Built for both AMD64 💻 and ARM-v7! 🍇*

 I'm building some spreadsheets to help me manage my stocks portfolio.
 I needed a way to get live stock data.
 And for some reason, it felt weird to me to pay money in order to build my portfolio management tool...
 So I came up with this simple web scraping solution!

 Since I intended it to be used in spreadsheets, the API replies in CSV format.